jamesbconner/shokobot/DOCKER.md

 Current image size: ~500MB (slim base + dependencies)

+The Dockerfile uses:
+- Multi-stage build to separate build and runtime dependencies
+- Poetry for dependency management (reads from pyproject.toml and poetry.lock)
+- Python 3.13.9-slim base image
+- Only production dependencies (no dev dependencies)

 To reduce further:
-- Use `python:3.12-alpine` (adds complexity with build deps)
+- Use `python:3.13-alpine` (adds complexity with build deps)
-- Multi-stage build (already implemented)
-- Remove unnecessary dependencies
+- Remove unnecessary dependencies from pyproject.toml

 ### Optimize Runtime